SharpeRAD/CakeBoss/README.md

 ## Agent API

-A Nancy based webservice enables remote calls through the "Cake.CakeBoss" nuget package, allowing a central machine to execute tasks on individual nodes.
+A Nancy based webservice enables remote calls from the "Cake.CakeBoss" nuget package, allowing a central machine to execute tasks on individual nodes.
 Should go without saying but please do NOT enabled the api on a public machine!